necat101/Hierarchos/README.md

 A novel AI architecture that synergistically integrates Google's Titans memory system with a Hierarchical Reasoning Model (HRM) and RWKV linear attention to move beyond the limitations of scale and take a decisive step on the path to AGI.

+UPDATE 5/4/2026 CONFIRMED TO NOW WORK ON NVIDIA HARDWARE FOR TRAINING!!
+UPDATE YOUR LOCAL REPO TO THE CURRENT STATE!
+NEW DOCUMENTATION AND RELEASE COMING SOON!

 -----

 ### 🚀 **New in v0.18: The "RWKV v8 & CUDA Datacenter" Update**